containerbuildsystem/osbs-docs/docs/multiarch.rst

     /var/run/secrets/atomic-reactor/workertoken/worker01-serviceaccount-token

   # The same builder image is used for the orchestrator and worker
-  builds, but used with different configuration.
+  # builds, but used with different configuration.
+It should not
+  # be specified here.
-  # build_imagestream = buildroot:blue
+  # build_image = registry.example.com/buildroot:blue

   # This node selector, combined with the platform-specific node
   # selector, will be applied to worker builds.